Newsletter

 The proposal has drawn significant public attention in France, including a petition opposing the bill that has garnered hundreds of thousands of signatures, reflecting concerns over its potential impact on free speech.

-Yadan, who serves as the representative of Jews in parliament, has defended the measure, saying it is consistent with French law and international human-rights standards, and necessary to more clearly define and combat contemporary antisemitism.
+Yadan, who represents the Eighth constituency for French residents overseas, which includes Israel, has defended the measure, saying it is consistent with French law and international human-rights standards, and necessary to more clearly define and combat contemporary antisemitism.

 Mike Wagenheim is a Washington-based correspondent for JNS, primarily covering the U.S. State Department and Congress.
 He is the senior U.S. correspondent at the Israel-based i24NEWS TV network.